Seller Strategy

 How to Avoid TikTok Shop Suspension in 2026: A Seller's Compliance Checklist

 TikTok Shop suspensions are up sharply in 2026 — and most sellers don't see it coming until their listings vanish.
-Between the rollout of the new Account Health Rating, tighter policy enforcement, and retroactive violation scoring, the margin for error has never been thinner.
+The Account Health Rating (AHR) is in reference-only preview now — your score is visible but enforcement still runs on the old Violation Points system.
+Around July 1, 2026, AHR replaces Violation Points and starts driving real penalties.
+Between that transition, tighter policy enforcement, and a rolling violation score that quietly degrades in the background, the margin for error has never been thinner.
 This guide covers the top 8 reasons sellers get suspended, a 10-point compliance checklist you can audit today, and exactly what to do if your account is already on the line.

 Get TikTok Shop policy updates delivered every Monday.